bwj369963/The-Minimal-React/README.md

-# The Minimal React
+# The Minimal React + Redux
-Don't be afraid to use Babel and Webpack...
+Don't be afraid to use Babel, Webpack and Redux...

 - `git clone https://github.com/leocavalcante/The-Minimal-React.git minimal-react`
 - `cd minimal-react`